Let's Talk About Cannabidiol (CBD)

 Researchers believe there are high levels of endocannabinoid receptors in the GI tract.
 Some small-scale animal studies have shown that CBD may have a beneficial effect on inflammatory bowel disease.
 In these studies, the use of cannabinoids given prophylactically helped reduced the patients’ abdominal pain and diarrhea, and it improved their quality of life overall by inhibiting the inflammatory reaction.

-Chemo Side Effects
+CBD for Chemo Side Effects

 Because CBD is thought to have anti-inflammatory and anti-anxiety properties, it’s been reported to help minimize pain associated with cancer and the chemotherapy treatments used to treat cancer.
 There are several THC-based drugs approved to treat symptoms like nausea and vomiting produced by chemotherapy.
 These include Dronabinol (Marinol), which comes in capsule form and Nabilone (Cesamet), an oral synthetic cannabinoid that acts like THC.